eccelerators/SimStm/README.rst

  mul operand1 $operand2
  mul operand1 0xF0

-Multiply variable or constant operand2 value with variable operand1 value or multiply value 0xF0 with variable operand1 value.
+The ``mul`` instruction multiplies variable or constant operand2 value with variable operand1 value or multiply value 0xF0 with variable operand1 value.
 The resulting value of the multiplication is in variable operand1 value after the operation.